 Court Records are considered public records, so they are accessible to anyone who requests them.
 They include a case file that includes a docket and all filings and documents filed in your court case.
 You are able to access your court records online, or at the La Paz County Clerk of Court where the case was filed.

 Each and every state maintains a record of someone’s criminal background.
 These databases are connected so you can track criminal histories from another state.
-You can go to courthouse and inquire, or check the website.
+You can go to courthouse and inquire in person, or you can check the website.
 It helps to know which county the crime occurred in, and if the crime was in a different state, you may have to pay for a more intensive search.

-When you look up a person’s crminal records you can find out if a person has ever been arrested, charged or convicted for the following crimes:
+When you look up a person’s criminal records you can find out if a person has ever been arrested, charged or convicted for the following crimes:

 - Driving Under the Influence (DUI).